 4. What data will the device collect and who will the data be shared with?

-Information about what data will be collected and how it will be used should be readily available on the manufacturer’s website or in their privacy policy.
+Information about what data is collected and how it will be used should be readily available on the manufacturer’s website or in their privacy policy.
 Always consider the information collected by the online app or mobile app.

 5. Does the device do only what you want it to do?